Public Conveniences

 May of Cowes, including location of public conveniences

-Smaller improvements have been undertaken including the following at our Accessible toilets:
+Smaller improvements have been undertaken at our Accessible toilets:

 • Back-rests have been fitted;